-Content Strategy: Brief Explanation
+Content Strategy: Brief Summary

 The term ‘content strategy’ is used to refer to the strategic planning, development, distribution and management of content.
 It is sometimes used interchangeably with the term ‘content marketing’, but in reality, it is a distinctive concept, concerned with efficiency, tactics and execution.
 Indeed, the Content Strategy Alliance defines the basic idea behind content strategy as: “getting the right content to the right user at the right time.”